teslacoil/Example_NovaTheme/README.md

 Nova Launcher is the highly customizable launcher for Android.
 Part of this customization comes from developers such as yourself.

-This document covers the theme format for Nova Launcher v2.2.
+This document covers the theme format for Nova Launcher.

 Most launchers, including Nova Launcher, support a superset of the theme format from Go Launcher.